 I was a little weary of Montego as it seems such a popular all-inclusive spot.
-However, the city quickly grew on me, and I was happy to return before my flight back to Germany.
-The airport is located just outside of downtown and right by the beach.
-The plane was touching the ground as the sun was setting.
+However, the city quickly grew on me and

-For starters, let’s divide Montego Bay into roughly two areas: Gloucester Avenue, aka the “Hip Strip,” lined by beaches and bars and restaurants on the other.
+Let’s divide Montego Bay into roughly two areas: Gloucester Avenue, aka the “Hip Strip,” lined by beaches, bars and restaurants.
 The “Hip Strip” is Montego’s main tourist area, and you can feel an American vibe.

 Beaches in Montego Bay

-Coming from downtown, Harmony beach is the first beach you’ll pass.
-It’s a free public beach that was just recently opened.
-To my surprise, it’s pretty large and was always empty when I walked by in the mornings.
-Unfortunately, the beach is closed Mondays for maintenance.
+Coming from downtown, Harmony Beach is the first beach you’ll pass.
+It’s a free public beach that was just recently opened in 2021.

 Doctor’s Cove

-Doctor’s Cove beach is also the perfect spot to spend your last day before heading to the airport as it’s close by and even offers showers.
+Doctor’s Cove Beach is also the perfect spot to spend your last day before heading to the airport, as it’s close by.

 Dead End Beach is the famous beach where airplanes land right over your head, as the airport is right beside the beach!
-This relatively small stretch of beach located north of Gloucester Avenue is also known as Buccaneer beach.
-It’s a free public beach with no facilities.
-Located just a short walk from the more famous Doctor’s Cave Beach, Dead End Beach is a more relaxed place to watch the sunset.
+This relatively small stretch of beach located north of Gloucester Avenue is also known as Buccaneer Beach.
+It’s a free public beach with no facilities other than a small beach bar.

 Montego's Gloucester ave, aka.
 "Hip Strip"